ABT9841/HerculesMotoCorp-Database-Management/README.md

    - Created users, roles, and logins for Admin, HR, and Employee, ensuring proper data access and security.

 10. **Backup & Maintenance:**
-    - Scheduled database backups using Task Scheduler with a batch script due to the absence of SQL Agent in SQL Server Express.
+    - Scheduled database backups using Task Scheduler with a batch script since SQL Server Express lacks SQL Agent.

 11. **Monitoring:**
     - Utilized Activity Monitor to record observations on processes, resource waits, and active expensive queries.

+## How to Use

+1. **Set up SQL Server:** Install Microsoft SQL Server and SQL Server Management Studio (SSMS).
+2. **Import the SQL Scripts:** Execute the provided SQL scripts to create tables, insert data, and set up views, procedures, and triggers.
+3. **Run Queries & Procedures:** Use SSMS to test queries, stored procedures, and functions.
+4. **View Database Structure:** Open the provided ER diagram to understand table relationships.
+5. **Test Security Features:** Log in with different user roles to validate access permissions.

 ## Screenshots & Results